Webhooks

 "version": "v2"

-In order to start listening to messages sent from Ansa, you will need to configure your endpoints.
-You can do this in your webhooks management portal found in Ansa's portal.
+In order to subscribe to Ansa webhooks, you will need to configure your endpoints.
+You can do this in the Merchant Portal webhooks settings page.

-Adding an endpoint is as simple as providing a URL that you control and a list of event types that you want to listen to.
+Adding an endpoint is as simple as specifying the URL for your API endpoint and optionally selecting a subset of event types that you want to subscribe to.

 If you don't specify any event types, by default, your endpoint will receive all events, regardless of type.
-This can be helpful for getting started and for testing, but we recommend changing this to a subset later on to avoid receiving unexpected messages.
+This can be helpful for getting started and for testing, but we recommend specifying the subset of event types you care about to avoid receiving unnecessary API requests.

-After sending an example event, you can click into the message to view the message payload, all of the message attempts, and whether it succeeded or failed.
+After sending an example event, you can inspect the message payload and view the status of message attempts.

 In case your webhook receiving endpoint is behind a firewall or NAT, you may need to allow traffic from Ansa's webhook IP addresses.